hanna-ambre/ItDS_museum_data/README.md

-# ItDS_museum_data code - How to run it - HOW LONG????????????????????????????????????????????
+# ItDS_museum_data code - How to run it

-From the beginning of the page, run all of the cells, until you reach the validation part.
-This should take around ~x minutes.
+Firstly, run the imports cell and the cells in the 'Read data from files and preprocess the data' part.
+This will read in the data and add columns for frequently appearing words and column values, which will be important later.

-Then skip over the validation part and run the 'prediction on test data' part to get the csv-file with the results.
+Then run the 'Separating original trainset and testset' section to separate the traintest dataset into the train and test datasets and to get a list of all of the columns, excluding 'type'.

+To test with validation datasets, run the next part titled 'Creating validation set and using it to find the best model', but otherwise skip it.

+Finally, to create the model and prediction csv-file, run the 'Training on the whole trainset' section.